A Lying Witch and a Warden: Plot

 Luz Noceda, a 14-year-old Afro-Dominican-American girl, struggles at school due to her wild and imaginative personality.
 Luz's mother, Camila, decides to send her to a conformist summer camp; however, on the day she is to leave, an owl steals her favorite book.
 Pursuing the owl, she inadvertently passes through a door into a flea market in another world.
 She retrieves her book, but the magical door closes, trapping her.

 The owner of the market stand introduces herself as Eda the Owl Lady, who has been using the door and owl to steal human items to sell.
 Eda is unfamiliar with these items, throwing away several valuables in preference of novelty toys, and takes a shine to Luz after her human knowledge of how they function attracts customers.
 Authorities come to arrest Eda for unsanctioned witchcraft and Luz along with her, but they escape using Eda's staff to the Owl House, Eda's residence.
 Luz learns that she is in a world called the Boiling Isles, where human myths originate.
 At the Owl House she meets "the King of Demons", a small and unassuming creature whom she immediately adores.
 King's Crown of Power was stolen by the warden of the Conformatorium, where people the Boiling Isles deem unfit for society are housed.
-As the forcefield protecting the crown can only be breached by a human, Eda and King enlist Luz's help to break in in return for returning her home.
+As the forcefield protecting the crown can only be breached by a human, Eda and King enlist Luz's help to break in, for which they return her home.

 In the Conformatorium, Luz discovers that the prisoners' crimes are simply "being different", like herself.
 The three eventually reunite at the top of the tower and retrieve the crown with Luz's help.
 However, it is another worthless human artifact: a kid's meal crown with only sentimental value to King.
 The warden and guards appear, capturing them.
 The warden attempts to coerce Eda into a date with him, attracted to her elusive nature.
 The three fend off the guards and flee, freeing the prisoners.
 Eda, fearing for Luz's safety, gives her the key home; however, Luz returns and leads a prisoners' revolt, helping defeat the warden.
 Eda keeps her promise and allows Luz to return to her world; however, she decides to stay in the Boiling Isles after thinking through how people had treated her on Earth.
 Eda lets her stay for the summer, on the condition that Luz works for her and becomes her apprentice.